 6. Special Air Service Regiment – Australia

-The idea of such a force was suggested by Charles Beckwith, a Special Force officer, who had served as an exchange officer with the British Army’s Special Air Service (22 SAS Regiment) during the Malayan Emergency.
-He proposed a highly adaptable and completely autonomous small group, that specializes in covert counter-terrorism missions.
+The idea of such a unit was suggested by Charles Beckwith, a Special Forces officer, who had served as an exchange officer with the British Army’s Special Air Service (22 SAS Regiment) during the Malayan Emergency.
+He proposed a highly adaptable and autonomous force that specializes in covert missions.

-In an interview, former Delta Force operator Paul Howe stated about the high attrition rate of his Delta selection course: out of his 2 classes totaling 240 men, only 12 to 14 candidates completed the course.
+In an interview, former Delta Force operator Paul Howe stated about the high attrition rate of his Delta selection course.
+Out of his two classes totaling 240 candidates, only 12 to 14 completed the course.

 4. Alpha Group – Russia

 Some of you might be wondering what about ‘Spetsnaz’?
-Well, you should know that Spetsnaz is a general term used for all the Soviet/Russian special-forces.
+You should know that Spetsnaz is a general term used for all the Soviet/Russian special forces.

 During the Soviet era, the Alpha Group took part in armed interventions in Afghanistan, Lebanon, and the Baltic region.
-Domestically, it has been involved in most of the major anti-terrorist/hostage operations, most notably in the Moscow theater siege (2002) and the Beslan school siege (in 2004).
+Domestically, it has taken part in almost every major anti-terr*rist/h*stage operation, including the Moscow theater siege in 2002 and the Beslan school siege in 2004.

 3. Shayetet 13 – Israel

-In the last few decades, Navy SEALs have been deployed in active war zones including the Iraq invasion in 2003.
-Operation Neptune Spear was without a doubt the greatest achievement of Navy SEALs.
+In the last few decades, Navy SEALs have been deployed in active war zones, including the Iraq invasion in 2003.
+Operation Neptune Spear was, without a doubt, the greatest achievement of the Navy SEALs.

-Their training methods are extremely harsh, and often described as ‘brutal.’
+Their training methods are incredibly harsh and often described as ‘brutal.’
 An average SEALs candidate spends more than a year in a remarkable physical and mental training program before getting enlisted.

-The Special Air Service (SAS) is one of the oldest and perhaps the best special forces that serves Britain.
-It was formed in 1941 as a regiment, and later as a corps.
+The Special Air Service (SAS) is one of the oldest and perhaps the best special forces that serve Britain.
+It was formed in 1941.